ovh/docs/pages/platform/kubernetes-k8s/etcd-quota-error/guide.en-gb.md

 The formula to calculate ETCD quota allowed is: *Total = 10MB + (25MB per node)*

-For a cluster with 3 servers "b2-7" the quota are : 85MB
+For example, a cluster with 3 `b2-7` servers has a quota of 85MB.

 Don't worry about the decrease, you keep the max quotas allowed forever, to prevent shrink of datas.